-Low impact cardiovascular exercises can be performed to improve your general health and range of movement prior to having a hip replacement.
-Activities such as walking, riding a stationary bike, or swimming are good examples of low impact activities that may be beneficial prior to surgery.
+Low impact cardiovascular exercises can be performed to improve your general health.
+It helps range of movement prior to having a hip replacement.
+Walking, riding a stationary bike, or swimming are good low impact activities that may be beneficial prior to surgery.

-Typical hospital stay for this procedure is between 2 to 5 days.
-Physical therapy in the hospital typically begins the day after surgery and involves gait training, range of motion and strengthening exercises.
+Typical hospital stay for this procedure is between 1 to 3 days.
+Physical therapy in the hospital typically begins the day after surgery.
+It involves gait training, range of motion and strengthening exercises.

 Depending on your health status, living situation, and current condition, you can expect to continue your rehabilitation in 3 settings.
 For people who live alone, with no family support, or have complicated medical histories, it may be recommended that you are admitted to inpatient rehab in a skilled nursing facility or rehab hospital.
 For people with less complicated histories, they are more likely to continue rehab in home health care or in outpatient Physical Therapy.